TechAndCheck/zenodotus/README.md

 #### Redis

-[Redis](https://redis.io/) backs Sidekiq and Action Cable, and a Redis server will need to be running on your machine while using the app.
+[Redis](https://redis.io/) backs Sidekiq and Action Cable, and a Redis server will need to be running on your machine while using the scraping portions of the app.

 - **macOS:**: `brew install redis`